Key Takeaways

 Understanding Oil Furnaces

-What is an Oil Furnace?
+What Is an Oil Furnace?

-Key Components of an Oil Furnace
+Key Components

 How Oil Furnaces Generate Heat